nmenant/iControl_LX_Lab/docs/class4/module2/module2.rst

 While the iControl LX framework does run on both BIG-IP and iWorkflow, there are many workflows that don't make sense to run directly on the BIG-IP.
 For example, if we developed an extension that presented the status of a Fleet of BIG-IP devices, it would make far more sense to do this from a central platform, than on each individual BIG-IP.

-This is the environment for the Training Lab: :doc:`/class3/labinfo`

 ..
 Note::

   This lab will NOT guide you through the iWorkflow or BIG-IP lab setup.